 This guide is intended to help engineers and procurement teams evaluate video connector options with confidence, balancing performance, compatibility, and lifecycle risk.

-Video signal types & standards overview
+Video signal types, video connector types & standards overview

 Video connectors can fall into two broad categories: analogue and digital.
 Each has unique characteristics, applications, and limitations that influence connector selection.